Surgery for Lung Cancer Patients

 Surgery for lung cancer usually involves removing part of a person’s lung.
 Therefore, it is important to be sure that the person will be left with enough functioning lung after surgery to provide oxygen to, and eliminate carbon dioxide from, the body.
 A simple test such as climbing stairs or walking as far as possible in six minutes may be used to give an overall idea of heart and lung fitness, but more detailed testing usually is required before lung surgery.

 The tests most commonly used to evaluate the lungs before surgery are called pulmonary function tests.
 These tests check the lung volumes, air flows, and gas exchange capabilities.
 They give a baseline measure of lung function and help predict whether the lungs will be able to do their job adequately after part of the lung is removed during surgery.
 The tests are designed to measure how much air can be moved in and out of the lungs, and how quickly gases diffuse from the lungs into the blood.
-The tests involve breathing through a machine which measures air flow, and inhaling a marker gas (a very small amount of carbon monoxide) to test how quickly that gas is removed from the air in the lungs.
-It is important to stop smoking before the pulmonary function test, because blood levels of carbon monoxide are elevated after smoking and this can interfere with the test.
+The tests involve breathing through a machine that measures the airflow and inhaling a marker gas (a very small amount of carbon monoxide) to test how quickly that gas is removed from the air in the lungs.
+It is important to stop smoking before the pulmonary function test because blood levels of carbon monoxide are elevated after smoking, and this can interfere with the test.
 Medication may be given during the test to determine whether lung function can be improved with medication.

 If a person’s pulmonary function tests show limited lung function, then a quantitative ventilation/ perfusion scan (QV/Q scan) is used to determine how much air and blood flow go to each section of the lung.
-This allows the surgeon to calculate how much lung function will remain after the section of lung containing the cancer is removed, thus predicting how the person will respond to surgery.
-If concerns remain after the QV/Q test, the patient may be asked to have other testing, including exercise tests and blood tests.
-The purpose of all the lung function tests is to predict whether there will be enough lung function remaining to allow the patient to return to normal life after surgical removal of the part of the lung with the cancer.
+This allows the surgeon to calculate how much lung function will remain after the section of the lung containing the cancer is removed, thus predicting how the person will respond to surgery.
+If concerns remain after the QV/Q test, the patient may be asked to have other tests, including exercise tests and blood tests.
+The purpose of all the lung function tests is to predict whether there will be enough lung function remaining to allow the patient to return to normal life after surgical removal of the part of the lung with cancer.

 Often it is also necessary to evaluate the patient’s heart before lung surgery because the risk factors for heart disease are often present in patients who develop lung cancer.
 Furthermore, surgery places the body under stress.
 The body mobilizes every resource available to heal after surgery, and this effort can place major stress on the heart, especially when an entire lung has been removed (pneumonectomy).
 Therefore, it is important to check that the heart is functioning adequately before performing an operation.
 In some cases, a history and physical examination can provide enough information to reassure the treatment team that the heart will be able to safely power the body through the stress of surgery.
 If further testing is required, it may be simply an electrocardiogram (ECG).
 Another test that might help predict how the heart will respond to the stress of surgery is a stress test, in which stress is placed on the heart by walking on a treadmill or by injecting a medication that stresses the heart.
-Imaging of the heart may include an ultrasound test or a scan.
-If any problems with the heart are found during testing, additional procedures or medicines may be required to make sure the heart is as ready as possible before surgery.
+Imaging of the heart may include an ultrasound test (echocardiogram) or a scan (myocardial perfusion study).
+If any problems with the heart are found during testing, additional procedures (such as cardiac catheterization) or medicines may be required to make sure the heart is as ready as possible before surgery.

 Alternatives to Surgery

 If surgery is not recommended after the staging workup and heart and lung testing, there are several alternative treatments available.
 These treatments also may be used before or after surgery, to give the best chance that cancer will not spread to other parts of the body or recur in the lungs after treatment.
 Radiation therapy can be used to kill cancer cells in a particular part of the body.
 The radiation is focused at the known or suspected location of the cancer.
-New highly-focused radiation techniques allow maximum doses of radiation to be delivered precisely to the cancer, killing the cancer while sparing as much normal tissue as possible.
+New highly-focused radiation techniques allow maximum doses of radiation to be delivered precisely to cancer, killing cancer while sparing as much normal tissue as possible.
 In some people with stage I or II cancers with poor lung function, focused radiation may be recommended instead of surgery.
 Chemotherapy medicines, given either intravenously or as pills, kill cancer cells throughout the body.
 Chemotherapy medicines spread through the entire body, and they can kill cancer cells that haven’t been discovered or are too small to show up on imaging.

 Surgery for Small Cell Lung Cancer